 This is a not-quite-complete list of security books I’ve co-authored.
-There probably won’t be another one, but you never know. 🙂
+There probably won’t be another one, as I’m now retired from the security industry apart from some occasional writing/editing/translation/consultancy, but you never know. 🙂

 - In 2015 I was approached by Mighty Guides about contributing a short article to the eBook Securing Your Network and Application Infrastructure.
 I haven’t actually read it yet, but it’s apparently now available on the Fortinet page here and on the Mighty Guides site here.
 It’s split into several sections, and mine is a very short article. 🙂 Addendum: various parts of the publication are now available on Slideshare.
 The section to which I contributed is here or here, but I expect you’ll want to read the whole thing. 😉